-While the Property Management Department oversees the day-to-day operations of the properties, THA's Asset Management and Compliance Division oversees the long-term strategic objectives of the properties.
-Having an Asset Management and Compliance Division enables THA to effectively plan for the future, ensure compliance with Local and HUD regulations, and keep the agency's strategic objectives at the forefront when making both operational and strategic decisions.
-Included within the scope of this division are the following responsibilities:
+While the Property Management Department oversees the day-to-day operations of the properties, THA's Asset Management & Real Estate Development (AMRED) and Policy, Improvement & Evaluation (PIE) departments oversee the long-term strategic objectives of the properties.
+Having the Asset Management and Compliance functions within these departments enables THA to effectively plan for the future, ensure compliance with Local and HUD regulations, and keep the agency's strategic objectives at the forefront when making both operational and strategic decisions.
+Included within the scope of these departments are the following responsibilities: